 After running the malware, we found it connected with the C2 server corp2[.]site.
 In the data sent to its C2 server we found the information file “information.txt” contained its version.

 We also found that it copies a portion of ntdll.dll into an allocated memory.
 It then hooks the copied portion with a simple shellcode to call the function NtQueryInformationProcess for anti-debug purposes.
 It also prevents analysts from hooking NtQueryInformationProcess to avoid being detected.
-And it also checks the crc32 checksum of the allocated memory to prevent any changes.
+Further, it checks the crc32 checksum of the allocated memory to prevent any changes.

 We also found that the stolen information is sent as a zip file.
 However, those files are never generated in the file system.
 Instead, the malware allocates a memory space to locate the entire zip file structure, and then adds the zip file directly from memory to the request data.